 These private beaches offer serenity and peacefulness.
-Usually these beaches are not crazy crowded, but summer can help it become a wee bit busier than usual.
+Usually, these beaches are not crazy crowded, but summer can help them become a wee bit busier than usual.

 The nice thing about this beach is that it beats the summer crowds and you do not have to worry about fighting for a spot in the sand.
 Here are my top choices in no particular order.

 An often smaller beach found closer to La Jolla.
 This beach is often quieter and smaller.
 You can definitely find a lot of surfers here.